|Ordered||16 Oct 1939|

 |Laid down||8 Jul 1940||Danziger Werft AG, Danzig (werk 106)|

 |Launched||4 Jun 1941|

 |Commissioned||17 Sep 1941||Korvkpt.
 Rolf-Heinrich Hopmann|

 3 warships sunk, total tonnage 361 tons (lost aboard transport ships)

-Sunk 1 Nov, 1943 in the North Atlantic, in position 49.00N, 31.14W, by ramming, small arms fire and depth charges from the US destroyer USS Borie, during a storm.
+Sunk on 1 November 1943 in the North Atlantic north of the Azores, in position 49.00N, 31.14W, by depth charges, ramming and small arms fire from the US destroyer USS Borie, during a storm.
 49 dead (all hands lost).

 U-405 operated with the following Wolfpacks during its career:

 Wrangel (11 Mar 1942 - 18 Mar 1942)

 Strauchritter (2 May 1942 - 5 May 1942)